Cornwall Public Library

 • You can request an absentee ballot application online through the NYS Board of Elections’ Absentee Ballot Application Portal by clicking HERE.

 • You can also print out the application from the link HERE, fill it out at home, and mail it to your county Board of Elections office.
-The deadline for Absentee Ballot applications by mail, email or fax is October 26, 2024.

 Additional Resources